 Plastic packaging took a hit in 2018 with the rise in global awareness of the impact it has on the environment.
 There is increased media coverage about plastic debris on ocean life and, needless to say, little of it has been positive press.

 Macro and Microplastics

-“Plastic packaging is instrumental in protecting, preserving and extending the shelf life of foods and beverages, particularly fresh and shelf stable items.”
+“Plastic packaging is instrumental in protecting, preserving and extending the shelf life of foods and beverages, particularly fresh and shelf-stable items.”

-The first rule of thumb in the waste hierarchy is always to reduce our use.
+The first rule of thumb in the waste hierarchy is to reduce our use.
 We can reduce by not using the packaging at all, such as straws, take out cups and shopping bags.
-Other ways to reduce is by decreasing the number of raw materials and finding alternative materials with higher yields.
+Other ways to reduce are by decreasing the number of raw materials and finding alternative materials with higher yields.
 Manufacturers have been ‘light-weighting’ packaging for years to not only reduce use but to also manage cost.